-- Statutory Framework for the Early Years Foundation Stage (September 2021, DfE) - AZBUKA Schemes and Philosophy - AZBUKA Nursery and Reception Curriculum - Equality Act 2010: Advice for Schools (DfE) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (Sept, 2022 DfE) - Special Educational Needs and Disability Code of Practice: 0 to 25 Years.
-Statutory Guidance for Organisations Who Work With and Support Children and Young People with Special Educational Needs and Disabilities (DfE) and (DoH) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children - DfE Letter of Exemption from EYFS requirements granted to AZBUKA Nursery
+- Statutory Framework for the Early Years Foundation Stage (March 2014, updated Sept 2023 DfE) - AZBUKA Schemes and Philosophy - AZBUKA Nursery and Reception Curriculum - Equality Act 2010: Advice for Schools (DfE) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (Sept, 2023 DfE) - Special Educational Needs and Disability Code of Practice: 0 to 25 Years.
+Statutory Guidance for Organisations Who Work With and Support Children and Young People with Special Educational Needs and Disabilities (DfE) and (DoH) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children

 Our Curriculum has been designed to conform to EYFS (Early Years Foundation Stage with the current exemptions related to language and assessments) and the requirements of the English pre-school education system while at the same time delivering a bilingual education and incorporating Russian educational traditions.
 We believe 'Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up. ' (Statutory Framework for the Early Years Foundation Stage (DfE))
+Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up. '(Statutory Framework for the Early Years Foundation Stage (DfE))